autonity/docs.autonity.org/concepts/validator/index.md

 3. Register as a validator.
 The validator's node is registered as a validator by the submission of registration parameters.
 The validator enters an `active` state.
 4. Stake bonding.
 Stake is [bonded](/glossary/#bond) to the validator, either by the validator itself or by delegation from a [stake token holder](/glossary/#stakeholder).
 Once the validator has an amount of stake bonded to it, then it is eligible for inclusion in the [committee selection process](/concepts/consensus/committee/#committee-member-selection).
 5. Selection to consensus committee.
 In the last block of an epoch, the [committee selection process](/concepts/consensus/committee/#committee-member-selection) is run and a validator may be selected to the consensus committee for the next epoch.
 Whilst a member of the consensus committee it is responsible for participating in (a) block validation, proposing and voting on new blocks, and (b) oracle price data submission and voting.
 6. Jailed for accountability fault.
-If as a committee member the validator is found guilty for failing to adhere to consensus rules by the [Accountability fault detection protocol (AFD)](/concepts/afd/) or for failing to participate in consensus by the [Omission fault detection protocol (OFD)](/concepts/ofd/), then [jailing](/glossary/#jailing) may be applied.
+If as a committee member the validator is found guilty for failing to adhere to consensus rules by the [Accountability Fault Detection (AFD)](/concepts/afd/) protocol or for failing to participate in consensus by the [Omission Fault Detection (OFD)](/concepts/ofd/) protocol, then [jailing](/glossary/#jailing) may be applied.
 In this state the validator is [jailed and excluded from consensus committee selection](/concepts/validator/#jailing-and-exclusion-from-consensus-committee) for a computed duration.

     Depending on the gravity of the fault committed, jailing may be temporary or permanent and the validator will enter a [jailed](/glossary/#jailed) or [jailbound](//glossary/#jailbound) state: